 VSS on Windows

 If you are working on an open file, the Code42 app relies on a system-level service called VSS (Volume Shadow Copy Service) to make a copy of this file for backup.
 If VSS is unable to provide a copy, the Code42 app skips the file and tries again the next time it performs a backup.
-However, if you notice that your backups are not reaching 100%, or that the open file has not backed up newer versions recently, refer to Unable to back up files (Windows).
+However, if you notice that your backups are not reaching 100%, or that the open file has not backed up newer versions recently, refer to Unable to back up files with CrashPlan for Small Business (Windows).

 The Code42 app requires the kernel extension called inotify to run when files are added, removed, or changed.
 Verify that inotify is installed and running so the Code42 app can watch files in real time.